-Companion planting is all-important to growing the best homegrown garden tomatoes and with many other things, too!
+Companion planting is pretty important to growing the best homegrown garden tomatoes and with many other things, too!
 And I will show you why!

 When you set a tomato plant in the dirt, gently tamp down the soil around its roots, and water it in, you expect to get a bumper crop of juicy, delicious red fruits.
 However modern gardeners often overlook time-tested ways to increase yields and create symbiotic relationships in their gardens.
 Like people thrive with healthy friendships, so it seems do many plants.

-In her classic book on companion planting, Louise Riotte has taught generations of gardeners how to use the natural benefits of plants to protect and support each other.
+In her classic book on companion planting Carrots Love Tomatoes, Louise Riotte has taught generations of gardeners how to use the natural benefits of plants to protect and support each other.